Two-step dynamics of photoinduced phonon entanglement generation between remote electron-phonon systems: Summary

-As shown in a previous study on phonon entanglement between remote diamond crystals\cite{lee}, the entanglement is generated as a result of measuring on the scattered light, i.e., measurement corresponds to a disentanglement process between photons and phonons.
+In a previous study of phonon entanglement between remote diamond crystals\cite{lee}, the entanglement is generated as a result of measuring on the scattered light, i.e., measurement corresponds to a disentanglement process between photons and phonons.
 Under the projection hypothesis, this means that the quantum correlation before measurement is also important for finding appropriate methods for entanglement control.
 In other words, the study of the transient behavior of entanglement generation reveals the projected subspaces required to realize designed entangled states.
+This point is also important when we consider the coherent control of quantum many-body states.
+Since $I_M$ acts as an order parameter of quantum phase transitions\cite{qpt1}, dynamics of $I_M$ shown in the present study will be a basis for further study on the coherent dynamics of photoinduced quantum phase transitions, particularly in the earliest stage of the nucleation\cite{piptme,piptme2}.
+The present results show that quantum nature of light-matter interaction plays an important role there, and that the precise generation mechanism needs to be revealed in order to realize the optical control of quantum cooperative phenomena.

-K.I. is grateful to K. G. Nakamura for fruitful discussion.
+\acknowledgments K.I. is grateful to K. G. Nakamura for fruitful discussion.
 This work was partly supported by the research funding granted by Utsunomiya University President, JSPS KAKENHI Grant Numbers JP18K03456 and JP18K03474, and the Collaborative Research Project of Laboratory for Materials and Structures, Institute of Innovative Research, Tokyo Institute of Technology, Japan.
 Numerical calculations were performed on the facilities of the Supercomputer Center, Institute for Solid State Physics, the University of Tokyo, Japan, and the computer resources offered under the category of General Projects by Research Institute for Information Technology, Kyushu University, Japan.